Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: Discussion

-\subsection{Discussion}
+We expect the results to carry over to any approach that uses a dot product to predict the ratings.
+Consider the configuration where we employ a deep neural network architecture to learn the user and item feature matrices, as in \cite{deep_MF}.
+Specifically, we utilize two multi-layer networks (comprising 3 hidden layers and an output layer of size $d=10$) to extract latent user and item feature matrices of dimension $d$.
+The predicted rating is then calculated using the dot product of the obtained embeddings/feature matrices, with the sparse ratings matrix serving as input.

+Following the same procedure, Figure \ref{fig:DMF} illustrates results on ML-100k dataset \footnote{The results are similar in the other datasets, thus are not shown separately.}.
+Consider the overall ratio between true to fake ratings as $0.05$ indicating a target item with very few ratings in the RS.
+When retraining the neural network after an attack with $100$ fake ratings and maintaining $U$ constant while updating $V$, the effects of the attack permeate across user clusters as observed in Figure \ref{fig:DMF}(a), similar to the observations in the previous cases.
+Conversely, if $V$ remains unaltered after the attack, the impact is negligible in comparison, as shown in Figure \ref{fig:DMF}(b).

+The extent of the effect across clusters depends on the correlation between the $U_i$ values of users and $V_{j^*}$ value of targeted item $j^*$.
+Though not reported separately, the effect of attack on clusters due to updates to $V$ also reduces with increasing true ratings to the target item, similar to our previous observations.

+\section{Discussion}

 The objective of the targeted attack study on MF-based RS is to gain a better understanding of how attacks propagate and how the individual behaviors of feature matrices $U$ and $V$ contribute to this propagation.
 By holding one feature matrix constant and updating the other, we isolated the effects of attacks on each matrix and observed how these effects translate to the targeted promotion of items in RS.
-We can use the observations outlined to make updates to RS more robust.